Haiti: Second Empire (1849–1859)

-On 27 February 1847, President Riché died after only a year in power and was replaced by an obscure officer, General Faustin Soulouque.
+On 27 February 1847, Riché died after only a year in power and was replaced by an obscure officer, General Faustin Soulouque.
 During the first two years of Soulouque's administration the conspiracies and opposition he faced in retaining power were so manifold that the Dominicans were given a further breathing space in which to consolidate their independence.
 But, when in 1848 France finally recognized the Dominican Republic as a free and independent state and provisionally signed a treaty of peace, friendship, commerce and navigation, Haiti immediately protested, claiming the treaty was an attack upon their own security.
 Soulouque decided to invade the new Republic before the French Government could ratify the treaty.

-On 21 March 1849, Haitian soldiers attacked the Dominican garrison at Las Matas.
-The demoralized defenders offered almost no resistance before abandoning their weapons.
-Soulouque pressed on, capturing San Juan.
-This left only the town of Azua as the remaining Dominican stronghold between the Haitian army and the capital.
+On 21 March 1849, Haitian soldiers attacked the Dominican garrison at Las Matas, which offered almost no resistance before abandoning its weapons.
+Soulouque pressed on, capturing San Juan, leaving only the town of Azua as the remaining Dominican stronghold between the Haitian army and the capital.
 On 6 April, Azua fell to the 18,000-strong Haitian army, with a 5,000-man Dominican counterattack failing to oust them.
-The way to Santo Domingo was now clear.
-But the news of discontent existing at Port-au-Prince, which reached Soulouque, arrested his further progress and caused him to return with the army to his capital.
+According to the Haitian account, the way to Santo Domingo was now clear, but the news of discontent existing at Port-au-Prince, which reached Soulouque, halted his advance and caused him to return with the army to his capital.

-Emboldened by the sudden retreat of the Haitian army, the Dominicans counter-attacked.
-Their flotilla went as far as Dame-Marie on the west coast of Haiti, which they plundered and set on fire.
+Emboldened by the sudden retreat of the Haitian army, the Dominicans counter-attacked; their flotilla went as far as Dame-Marie on the Tiburon Peninsula, which they plundered and set on fire.
 After another Haitian campaign in 1855, Britain and France intervened and obtained an armistice on behalf of the Dominicans, who declared independence as the Dominican Republic.

 The sufferings endured by the soldiers during the campaign of 1855, and the losses and sacrifices inflicted on the country without yielding any compensation or any practical results provoked great discontent.
-In 1858 a revolution began, led by General Fabre Geffrard, Duke of Tabara.
-In December of that year, Geffrard defeated the Imperial Army and seized control of most of the country.
-As a result, the Emperor abdicated his throne on 15 January 1859.
-Faustin was taken into exile and General Geffrard succeeded him as president.
+In 1858 a revolution began, led by General Fabre Geffrard.
+In December of that year, Geffrard defeated the army and seized control of most of the country.
+As a result, Soulouque abdicated his throne on 15 January 1859 and was taken into exile, and Geffrard succeeded him as president.